MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 * Install the Mixed Reality Toolkit, by using the Mixed Reality Feature Tool.
 * Create an initial Unity project for HoloLens 2 development.
 * Add the Microsoft Mixed Reality WebView plugin for Unity, by using the Mixed Reality Feature Tool.
-* Configure a WebView2 prefab that displays webpage content in your HoloLens 2 app.
+* Configure a WebView prefab that displays webpage content in your HoloLens 2 app.
 * Learn about WebView2 concepts and interactions in Unity.